Raising the Safety Standards in Ambulatory Surgery Centers

 Why Are ASCs Becoming More Popular With Physicians and Patients?

 Physicians and surgeons enjoy the additional flexibility and control offered in an ambulatory surgery center.
-Additionally, the staff manages fewer patients for pre-operative preparation.
-The surgeon also usually has more control over the tools, materials, and necessary medical devices to be used in the procedure and can readily prevent a last-minute substitution.
-And fewer patients in recovery means that medical staff are able to monitor the patient closely and intervene quickly in the event of a complication.
+The staff manages fewer patients for preoperative preparation than they would in a hospital setting.
+The surgeon also usually has more control over the tools, materials, and medical devices he or she uses in the procedure and can readily prevent a last-minute substitution when necessary.
+With fewer patients in recovery, medical staff can monitor the patient closely and intervene quickly in the event of a complication.

-From the patient's perspective, receiving care at an ASC feels more personal.
-Patients often report feeling a stronger connection with their physician because fewer barriers are preventing direct access to them.
+Patients also appreciate the personalized care they receive at an ASC.
+They often report feeling a stronger connection with their physician because fewer barriers prevent direct access.
 This more intimate setting eases patient-to-clinical staff communication, ultimately creating a perception that the patient received a higher quality of care and concern from the staff.

 What Are Some of the Top Safety Issues ASCs Face?